 How to Cope With Comorbid RSD & ADHD

-- Journal: Journaling for your mental health is a way to connect with your emotions and process them in a safe way.
+- Journal: Journaling for your mental health is a way to connect with your emotions and safely process them.
 Journaling can help with rumination, perseveration, and feeling stuck in a problem.

-- Get Creative: Creativity helps us process our emotions differently than talking.
-This can include art, music, dance, and cooking.
+- Get creative: Creativity helps us process our emotions without verbal communication.
+Consider exploring the arts, music, dance, or cooking.

 Additional Resources